 The “preppy” style reflected the social status of the upper class.
 In contrast to the hip hop fashion, the preppy focused on the bright/light colours and the appropriate way of dressing.
 Sweaters, vests, polo shirts, oxford shoes and ascots were a must on every preppy man.

+The 80s also so the rise of the fitness trend, reaching the point were people were using workout clothes as everyday wear.
+The sweatpants, shorts and windbreakers were very common in the streets.
 Finally, there was some clothing that did not really fit into a style, but still was widely popular among men.
 You could consider this as “every day” or “casual” clothing.
 Jeans and denim jackets were a staple, along with sneakers, and leather shirts/jackets.
 The combination of light blue, brown and white was very common.

 Laying the foundation for modern men clothing – 90s and 2000s

 Polo shirts, sneakers, and jeans (high-waist and stone wash) were still widely used, while the preppy trend was modernized too, shifting to a more casual look by replacing the ascot ties and the oxfords with the loafers and short-sleeved shirts.

 The baggy clothes, sneakers, caps, and gold chains that we still see nowadays were introduced during those years.
 Men from the middle and lower class were pushing this trend, while the upper class preferred the formal or preppy styles.

 Flannel shirts were also very characteristic of that decade.
-These were particularly loose-fitting and padded and represented the “skater” trend that celebrities like Tony Hawk and bands like Nirvana were introducing.
+These were particularly loose-fitting and padded, and represented the “skater” trend that celebrities like Tony Hawk and bands like Nirvana were introducing.

 A number of smaller trends were followed by different social groups.
 Gothic fashion started to spread and punk trends peaked in this decade with the long under sleeves and dark hoodies combined with the characteristic mohawk.

-Dress shirts became an everyday thing and the jeans, although still widely used, had a different design (for example, frosted or ripped jeans, worn below the waist) and were somewhat replaced by other types of pants.
+Dress shirts became an everyday thing and jeans, although still widely used, had a different design (for example, frosted or ripped jeans, worn below the waist) and were somewhat replaced by other types of pants.

 Formal dressing included Nehru suits, blazers, and the slim-fit suit, sometimes combined with a classy watch and some aviator glasses.

-Almost every genre of music had a particular aura surrounding it that was expressed mainly (aside from the music, of course) through the artists clothing.
+Almost every genre of music had a particular aura surrounding it that was expressed mainly (aside by music, of course) through the artists clothing.
 Some of these styles were: Metal, Gothic, Punk, Psycho, Emo, and many others that explaining them will drift away from the purpose of the article.

 A case for going back to the classics

-As a man I get that we are different from girls.
+As a man I get how different we are from girls.
 Sure, it feels great when someone tells us we look good in a certain outfit, but our primary goal for dressing good is not the attention.
-Confidence is everything in a man; with it, along with proper work ethic, you can achieve things that transcend your power and abilities.
+Confidence is everything in a man; with it and with proper work ethic, you can achieve things that transcend your power and abilities.

 Having said this, what better way to boost your confidence than feeling good in your own skin?.
-Wearing something in which you feel comfortable can make wonders for you, this is why, my goal is to reach out to guys like you to show the potential of vintage clothing.
+Wearing something in which you feel comfortable can make wonders for you, this is why, my goal is to reach out to men like you to show the potential of vintage clothing.